Western Roman Empire: Tetrarchy (286–313)

-Maxentius was proclaimed emperor in 306, in opposition to Valerius Severus.
-He succeeded in capturing the Western Empire in 307, and had Severus killed soon after.
+Maxentius was proclaimed emperor in 306, in opposition to Valerius Severus, and ruled alongside his father Maximian.
+They succeeded in capturing the Western Empire in 307, and had Severus killed soon after.
 The Western Empire was invaded in 312 by Constantine, who on 28 October 312 decisively defeated Maxentius, who drowned when his forces were pushed back into the Tiber river.
+Maximian had relinquished the title of augustus in 308, but rebelled in Gaul once again in 310.
+He was defeated by Constantine shortly after.